 People who have type 2 diabetes and use insulin may also qualify under life-sustaining therapy and must submit to the CRA a completed T2201 tax form signed by a medical practitioner, as well as information detailing the time spent on CRA permitted activities that satisfies the average of 14 hours a week eligibility criteria.
 The 2021 enhanced list of permitted activities is available on the CRA website. https://www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities/disability-tax-credit/eligible-dtc/life-sustaining-therapy.html

 Applicants who have type 1 diabetes or type 2 diabetes and use insulin can apply for the DTC for the years prior to 2021 (up to a maximum of 10 years) if they spend an average of 14 hours a week on the CRA permitted activities applicable to those years.
 The list is available on the CRA website. https://www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities/disability-tax-credit/eligible-dtc/life-sustaining-therapy.html

 People who are eligible for the DTC may also qualify for other important programs, including:

-- The Registered Disability Savings Program (RDSP) – save for future expenses in a tax protected RDSP, which also attracts government grants and bonds (somewhat like a Registered Education Savings Program does).
+The Registered Disability Savings Program (RDSP) – save for future expenses in a tax protected RDSP, which also attracts government grants and bonds (similar to the Registered Education Savings Program).

-- The Child Disability Benefit – a tax-free monthly payment made to caregivers of children under age 18 who qualify for the DTC.
+The Child Disability Benefit – a tax-free monthly payment made to caregivers of children under the age of 18 who qualify for the DTC.